StrombergNLP/strombergnlp/content/publication/MisinformationonTwitterDuringtheDanishNationalElectionACaseStudy/index.md

 date: "2019-01-01T00:00:00Z"
 doi: ""
 publication_types: ["1"]
-publication: Proceedings of the first conference for Truth and Trust Online (TTO)
+publication: "Proceedings of the first conference for Truth and Trust Online (TTO)"
 abstract:
 summary: